Free Activities in Tauranga and Mt Maunganui

 Location: Mt Maunganui Beach

-10. Go on a Foodie Crawl Around Tauranga and Mt Maunganui
+10. Do a Foodie Crawl Around Tauranga and Mt Maunganui – CHEAP

 Ice creams, coffee, fish and chips… The seaside city has many specialities that you have to try while mooching around.
 Mt Maunganui locals would boast that Copenhagen Cone, Adams Avenue, Mt Maunganui does the best ice cream in the bay, while others would say you can’t go wrong with a Kiwi classic fish and chips from Bobby’s Fresh Fish Market on Dive Crescent, Tauranga.
-See Cheap Eats in Tauranga and Mt Maunganui for inspiration.
+See Cheap Eats in Tauranga and Mt Maunganui and The Foodie Guide to Tauranga for inspiration.

 Location: All over Tauranga and Mount Maunganui!